An App for People Who Learn Hard Things

 in research

 Each part of DaCosta Thinklab is built around what cognitive science actually shows about how lasting knowledge is formed.
+Not what feels productive.
+What actually works.

 The Topics Board

-Build structure before you study details
+Build the architecture before you study the details

 The science